Why Do I Feel Sad After My Period? | Emotional Rollercoaster Explained

 For example:

-- Poor nutrition: A diet lacking essential vitamins like B6 or magnesium can worsen PMS symptoms including post-period sadness.
+• Poor nutrition: A diet lacking essential vitamins like B6, magnesium, iron, or omega-3 fatty acids can worsen fatigue and mood symptoms.

-- High stress: Chronic stress elevates cortisol which interferes with reproductive hormone signaling.
+• High stress: Chronic stress elevates cortisol which can interfere with reproductive hormone signaling and emotional resilience.

 Improving these lifestyle factors often reduces overall emotional turbulence related to menstrual cycles dramatically over time.